 Organizations’ Compliance and Liability

-An organization that is a vendor or telemarketer may be liable for making telemarketing calls, even to numbers which are not listed in the Do Not Call Registry, if the vendor has not first accessed the registry and paid the appropriate fee.
+An organization that is a vendor or telemarketer may be liable for making telemarketing calls, even to numbers that are not listed in the Do Not Call Registry, if the vendor has not first accessed the registry and paid the appropriate fee.
 Each call that is made counts as a separate violation.
-Each violation can incur a fine of up to $40,654.
+Each violation can incur a fine of up to $43,792.